 When you have psoriasis, it’s completely normal to feel self-conscious about your skin.
 Scaly lesions that pop up on your hands, face, or legs can attract unwanted attention.
 For some people, living with this chronic inflammatory skin condition can erode confidence and even lead to social isolation and depression.

-As many as 60 percent of people with psoriasis say the skin disease has reduced their quality of life, according to a National Psoriasis Foundation (NPF) survey.
-The study also found that women are more severely impacted by the emotional and social effects of psoriasis than men.
+As many as 60 percent of people with psoriasis say the skin disease has reduced their quality of life, according to a National Psoriasis Foundation survey.
+The study also found that women report being more severely impacted by the emotional and social effects of psoriasis than men.

-Members of MyPsoriasisTeam say “psoriasis shame” has affected their self-confidence, relationships, careers, and even the desire to leave the house.
+Members of MyPsoriasisTeam say psoriasis has affected their self-confidence, relationships, careers, and even the desire to leave the house.
 “I grew up feeling ugly because I didn't have beautiful, perfect skin,” shared one member.